RESEARCH PROJECT OCEAN SOUNDS

 It is a wonderful experience to go out to sea and watch killer whales in their natural habitat.
-There are many whale watching opportunities during the winter months in Vest- or Tysfjord, but we should be aware that we may disturb the whales.
-To minimise disturbance and avoid harassing the whales we have to be aware of the whale’s activity.
+There are many whale watching opportunities, but we should be aware that we may disturb the whales.
+To minimize disturbance and avoid harassing the whales we have to be aware of the whale’s activity.
 Whales should be approached carefully in swimming direction and sudden changes of speed or direction should be avoided.
 Signs of disturbance include whales diving every time the boat approaches, whales changing direction continuously or whales forming a tight group and swimming away from the boat.
 Special caution has to be applied when whales are feeding.
 Whales depend on acoustic communication and boat noise may interfere with their calls.
 Also, boats coming too close may chase away the herring and the whole feeding is disturbed.
 Therefore the best solution is to choose a responsible company / skipper with a long experience with whale safaris.

 Just remember it is up to the whales to decide whether they want to interact with us.
 We cannot trigger or force them to come to the boat.
 But they do, sometimes, come very close….

 Since we are guests out at Sea, we should not forget: NO garbage into the Sea, that includes any kind of cigarette filters!
 They never degrade and pollute the water!

 Au, W.W.L., Ford, J.K.B., Horne, J.K. & Newman Allman, K.A.
 2003.
 Echolocation signals for free-ranging killer whales (Orcinus orca) and modeling of foraging for Chinook salmon (Oncorhynchus tshawytscha).
 J.Acoust.Soc.Am.
 115 (2): 901-909.